 Our goal is to enroll a representative sample of participants from our region in the COVID-19 Community Partnership Research study over the next few months, with particular interest in the elderly (age 65 and older) and racial/ethnic minority groups.
 The data below reflects study participation since April 2020.
 Additional data will be included in the future.

-- Study participants who get antibody tests: 6,111
+- Study participants who have at least one antibody test result: 17,688

 Study Participants Who Have the Antibody